Professor Andrew Clegg is Theme Lead for the Health and Care in our Ageing Society theme.

-Andy is NIHR Research Professor of Geriatric Medicine, Head of Ageing and Stroke Research at the University of Leeds and Honorary Consultant Geriatrician at Bradford Royal Infirmary.
-He is Director of the global Ageing Research Trialist (ART) collaborative, established to support individual participant data meta-analysis in ageing research, and Co-Director for Health Data Research UK (HDRUK) in the North of England.
+He is also Head of Ageing and Stroke Research at the University of Leeds and an Honorary Consultant Geriatrician at Bradford Royal Infirmary.
+Professor Clegg is Director of the global Ageing Research Trialist (ART) Collaborative, which was established to support individual participant data meta-analyses in ageing research, and Co-Director of Health Data Research UK (HDR UK) North.

 Background Older people are more likely to be ‘digitally excluded’.
 This refers to them not using the internet, so missing out on things that could be helpful to their well-being...